-Your Best 5-Minute Legs Moves with Vegan Fitness Guru Caroline Deisler
+Your Best 5-Minute Legs Moves with Vegan Fitness Instructor Caroline Deisler

 If getting strong, toned, lean legs is one of your goals, either to feel good in your shorts, run faster, or have better balance, this is the best 5 minutes you can spend this week.